fdoremi/STOpenR/README.md

 OpenRouter, Anthropic (Claude), OpenAI, Google AI Studio (Gemini), DeepSeek, Xai (Grok).

+## Requirements

+*   **`allowKeysExposure: true`** must be set in your SillyTavern `config.yaml`.
+This extension needs to read your list of alternate keys and the currently active key via API calls (`/api/secrets/view`, `/api/secrets/find`) for rotation and removal logic to work.

+## Privacy

+*   This extension operates entirely locally within your SillyTavern instance. **No API keys or usage data are ever sent to the extension creator or any third party.**

 ## Installation

 1. In SillyTavern Extensions panel: download using this repo's URL.